demergent-labs/kybra/README.md

 ### Installation

+Follow versions exactly as stated below to avoid issues.

 You should be using a \*nix environment (Linux, Mac OS, [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)) with bash and have the following installed on your system:

 - [Python 3](https://www.python.org/downloads/)